I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 Part-time jobs are usually considered to be between 20-35 hours per week.

 It makes for a great deal, doesn’t it?
-Told you… ratios are in your favor.
+I love sales!

 Let’s look at an example…

 A marketer from NYC that gets paid $40/hr and works 50 hours per week.
 Her annual income is $96,000.
 The truth is, though, that she doesn’t want to work that much.
 She wants to open a small business and devote her time to that.

 Therefore, she drops to a 4-day week.
 Her income drops to $76,800/yr but voila she has a whole day to dedicate to her dreams EVERY WEEK.